-Clark Lookout emerges as a stunning surprise at the end of a grassy woods road lined by stonewalls and large, older hardwoods and giant white pines.
-As Syd himself describes the hike into the lookout, "You go up and up and then turn that last corner and –wow!
+Clark Lookout emerges as a stunning surprise at the end of a graveled woods road lined by stonewalls and large, older hardwoods and giant white pines.
+As easement donor, Syd Crook himself describes the hike to the lookout, "You go up and up and then turn that last corner and –wow!
 There’s the view."
 Syd has named the viewpoint for his grandfather, James E. Clark, who discovered this special place when clearing and creating over 4.5 miles of carriage roads on his 110-acre estate between Herrick Cove, Route 11 and Route 103A as a hobby.

 Syd passed away April 2010.

-On September 26, 2016, the Town of New London acquired an additional 9.5 acres of property to expand Clark Lookout and the access road to 14 acres of protected property.
-The Clark Lookout parcel is important in preserving the Lake Sunapee watershed.
-It allows for trail expansion and includes some existing carriage roads.
-The addition of this acreage insures that the lookout will no longer be land locked and the road can never be used for development.
+On September 26, 2016, the Town of New London acquired an additional 9.5 acres to expand Clark Lookout and the access road.
+The Town worked with Ausbon Sargent to amend the original conservation easement to include the additional acres to be conserved.
+This addition allows for trail expansion and includes some existing carriage roads.
+It also insures that the lookout will no longer be land locked and the road can never be used for development.

 Clark Lookout is a favorite and frequent destination for many as it offers one of the best views of Lake Sunapee.
 The path is less than 0.4 miles in length and very moderate in grade.